 Engine cooling systems run under very high pressure to keep the coolant flowing through the radiator and all those hoses.

 You can slow or stop a small leak by reducing the pressure on the system with a low pressure radiator cap, which should prevent the fluid from being pushed out of the leak.

-Use a low pressure cap only as a temporary fix to get you to the repair shop; avoid putting too much strain on the engine since cooling efficiency will be reduced.
+Use a low pressure cap only as a quick fix for a radiator leak to get you to the repair shop.
+Avoid putting too much strain on the engine since cooling efficiency will be reduced.

 3. A Pair of Needle Nose Pliers